rodmhgl/aks-fluxcd/README.md

 kustomize create --resources namespace.yaml,./../../base --namespace store-dev

 ## Note: I found it necessary to remove the liveness probes from store-admin and store-front yaml files
-## If your store-admin or store-front pads are caught in a crash cycle, this is the likely cause
+## If your store-admin or store-front pods are caught in a crash cycle, this is the likely cause

 # view the kustomization.yaml file
 cat kustomization.yaml